rubenhortas/rubenhortas.github.io/_posts/2026-02-14-pycharm-neovim-ruff-consistency.md

 indent-style = "space"
 ```

->To apply globally, you can place it in `~/.config/ruff/settings.toml` or `~/.config/ruff.toml`
 >This is [my pyproject.toml file](https://gist.github.com/rubenhortas/57febeace65b746bda535f5f4c5f087a)
 {: .prompt-info }

 ## Configure Neovim

-Instead of pylsp (which is heavier), the ideal solution is to use the new ruff server.
+Instead of pylsp (which is heavier), the ideal solution is to use the new `Ruff` server.

 Let's add the following sections to our `init.vim`: